nd-crane/trusted_ke/evaluations/automatic/README.md

 ## NER

+For NER, use the command:\
+python ner_semeval.py -d path/to/results/to/evaluate.csv -g gold/standard/to/use.csv\
+Add the option "--untyped" to perform label-agnostic eval with UTFAA

 ### Maintenance Un-Labeled Entities

 |                                         | Precision (Weak) | Recall (Weak) | F1 (Weak)     | Precision (Strong) | Recall (Strong) | F1 (Strong) |